jbhunt/parallel-pyspin/README.md

 # 2. Installation #
 ## 2.1.
 Installing parallel-pyspin ##
-You can install this pre-release version of this package via pip:
+You can install most recent pre-release version (0.1dev2) of this package via pip:
-1. `pip install parallel-pyspin`
+1. `pip install parallel-pyspin==0.1dev2`

 You can also clone this repository and run the setup script:
 1. `git clone www.github.com/jbhunt/parallel-pyspin`